billynewport/datasurface/docs/yellow_dp/HOWTO_Setup_YellowDataPlatform_Environment.md

 This document provides a step-by-step guide to set up a complete YellowDataPlatform environment on Kubernetes.

 It is designed as an AI first document, easy to following repeatedly by an AI assistant to speed installs.
-Tested in Cursor with Claude 4 Sonnet in Max mode.
+Tested in Cursor with a chat session in auto mode.

 The setup uses a two-ring approach: